MichaIng/DietPi-Docs/docs/usage.md

 A restore process can be executed automatically using the keyword `AUTO_SETUP_BACKUP_RESTORE`.
 This gives the option to start up a system with a previous made system backup (e.g. for generating many identical systems).

-For further details refer to the documentation section [Automated restore at the system’s first run setup](../dietpi_tools/system_maintenance/#automated-restore-at-the-systems-first-run-setup).
+For further details refer to the documentation section [Automated restore at the system's first run setup](../dietpi_tools/system_maintenance/#automated-restore-at-the-systems-first-run-setup).

 #### General options